-GEOL 42 Regional Geology - California Volcanoes v1-3 units 12 lecture hou rs.12 activitv hours (1 unit)
+Regional Geology -GEOL 42 v1-3 units California Volcanoes

+12 lecture hours, 12 activity hours (1 unit)

-24 lecture hours, 24 activity hours (2 units) 36 lecture hours, 36 activity hours (3 units) Transferable to CSU
+24 lecture hours, 24 activity hours (2 units)

+36 lecture hours, 36 activity hours (3 units)

 This field course provides an opportunity to explore a specific site of volcanic interest in California.
 The course will explore the tectonic setting, the rock cycle, weather and erosion, and topics specific to volcanoes.
 Trip location will vary depending on season and accessibility.
 Varying amounts of hiking will be required depending on the location.
 Students are responsible for the costs of meals, transportation, and camping or lodging.